Tropical cyclones in 2005: May

-May was a very inactive season featuring only three tropical cyclones with two of them being.
+May was a very inactive season featuring only three tropical cyclones with two of them being named.
 The month's first storm started in the Western Pacific with the formation of a tropical depression named Crising which was named by the PAGASA.
 Crising formed east of the Philippine island of Mindanao however, the storm never organized into a tropical storm and did not receive an International name.
 It then dissipated east of the Philippines.
 The Eastern Pacific featured its first storm of the year, Hurricane Adrian.
 Adrian formed very early shortly after the season started and took an unusually northeast route towards El Salvador making it the closest hurricane ever to approach the country.
 It then made landfall on Honduras before dissipating.
 The last storm of the month was Nesat which formed near Guam.
 Nesat then intensified into a Category 4 typhoon before passing south of Japan before becoming extratropical southeast of Japan.

 June

 June was an inactive month featuring only six tropical storms with four of them being named.
-The Eastern Pacific featured Tropical Storm Arlene and Tropical Storm Calvin which formed south of Mexico.
-However, the two storms weren't much of a threat to the country.
+The Eastern Pacific featured Tropical Storm Calvin which formed south of Mexico.
+However, the storm weren't much of a threat to the country.
 The Atlantic featured Tropical Storm Arlene and Tropical Storm Bret.
 Arlene, which became the first storm of the 2005 Atlantic hurricane season and the strongest storm of the month, formed very early north of Honduras.
 It traveled north in the Gulf of Mexico then made landfall near the Alabama-Florida border.
 Bret was a short lived storm that made landfall Veracruz in Mexico causing minor damage.
 The North Indian Ocean featured two depressions with one depression forming over India causing minor flooding.

 July

 July was average featuring fourteen tropical cyclones, with twelve of them being named.
 The East Pacific featured two tropical storms named Dora and Eugene.
 The two storms made a close approach to the Mexican coastline however, the damage was minimal.
 The Western Pacific saw the formation of Typhoons Haitang, Matsa and Tropical Storms Nalgae, Banyan, and Washi and Emong.
-Typhoon Haitang, which became the strongest storm of the month made landfall on China along with Typhoon Matsa which made landfall near Shanghai.
+Typhoon Haitang, which became the strongest storm of the month made landfall on China and Taiwan along with Typhoon Matsa which made landfall near Shanghai.
 Washi made landfall in Vietnam while Banyan made a close approach to Japan but missed the country and became extratropical east of Japan.
 The Atlantic featured three hurricanes and two tropical storms.
 Some notable storms include Dennis and Hurricane Emily.
 Dennis was an early-forming Category 4 hurricane that traveled across the Caribbean and eventually striking Alabama inflicting severe damage and killing at least 70 people.
 Dennis was then followed by Emily which also formed near Windward Islands.
 It then became the earliest-forming hurricane with a Category 5 strength.
 It was also the costliest Category 5 hurricane to not have its name retired.
 The North Indian Ocean featured the only non-named storm of the month classified as BOB 02 which was short lived.